Degenerations of k-positive surface group representations: Examples and open questions

 \begin{prop} Let $\r:\G\to \PGL(E)$ be k--positively ratioed and reductive.
 Then the circle $\xi^k(\dg)\subset\Gr_k(E)$ is a Lipschitz submanifold. \end{prop} \begin{proof} Applying an exterior power representation we can assume that $\r$ is $1$--positively ratioed (cfr.
 Section \ref{s.ext}).
 As $\r$ is reductive, we can split it as $\r=\eta_1\oplus \eta_2 :\G\to \PGL(E_1\oplus E_2)$ such that $\eta_1$ is irreducible and $\xi^1_{\r}(\dg)\subset \P(E_1)$ (Lemma \ref{lem.splitting boundary map for reducible reps}).
 In this case $\eta_1$ is $1$--Anosov, positively ratioed and $\xi^1_{\eta_1}=\xi^1_{\r}$.
 In particular we can assume without loss of generality that $\r$ is irreducible.

-As rectifiability is a local property, it is enough to verify that, given an interval $(x,y)\subset \dg$ the image $\xi^1((x,y))$ is rectifiable.
+As Lipschitzness is a local property, it is enough to verify that, given an interval $(x,y)\subset \dg$ the image $\xi^1((x,y))$ is the graph of a Lipschitz function.
 Choose $d$ pairwise distinct points $x_1,\ldots,x_d\in\dg$ so that the associated linear subspaces $x_1^{d-1},\ldots, x_d^{d-1}$ are linearly independent (which we can by irreducibility of $\r$), and consider the induced projection

 It is easy to verify, by choosing suitable coordinates, that $\Pi$ is injective and smooth.
 Since the representation $\rho$ is Anosov, the image $\xi^1\left(\dg\setminus\{x_1,\ldots,x_d\}\right)$ is contained in $\P(E)\setminus\bigcup_{i=1}^d x_i^{d-1}$, and it follows from positivity of the cross ratio that the restriction of $\Pi\circ\xi^1$ to any interval in its domain of definition is monotone on each coordinate (cfr.
 Remark \ref{rem.cross ratio as projective}).
 Thus its image is the graph of a Lipschitz function, as desired. \end{proof}